balmli/no.yr/README.txt

-Weather forecast served by YR
+Weather forecast served by Yr.no